kellyjonbrazil/jc/docs/parsers/netstat.md

 # jc.parsers.netstat

-jc - JSON CLI output utility `netstat` command output parser
+jc - JSON Convert `netstat` command output parser

 Caveats:
 - Use of multiple `l` options is not supported on OSX (e.g. `netstat -rlll`)